w2689385876/django-laravel-validator/README.md

 Usage:

-you do not need to install the app to django's setting file.
+you do not need to install the app to django's setting file. inface it is not a really django package, it is just a python package.

     class RegistValidator(Validator):
         email = 'required|email'